Fancy Colored Yellow Diamond Buying Guide

 Type Ia and Type Ib

 You’ll frequently encounter the diamond descriptor, “type.”
 These scientific designations don’t directly correspond to the gem’s beauty.
 However, they do reflect rarity.
 Type I diamonds contain nitrogen, while Type II are nitrogen-free.
 Since nitrogen causes yellow color in diamonds, all fancy colored yellow diamonds fall into the Type I category.

 Type Ia diamonds contain clusters of nitrogen within the carbon crystal structure of the diamond, while Type Ib gems have single nitrogen atoms distributed in the crystal.
 98% of diamonds are Type Ia.
 While Type Ia diamonds can have bright colors, this occurs more typically with Type Ib.
 For example, canary diamonds, with exceptionally bright yellow hues, are often Type Ib.
 Gemological laboratories can determine diamond type using Fourier transform infrared spectrometry.
-However, a standard diamond certification doesn’t include diamond type.
+However, a standard diamond grade report doesn’t include diamond type.

-Certification: Rarity or Beauty?
+Grade Report: Rarity or Beauty?

 Some treatments can improve diamond color.
 Gemological laboratories can reliably detect them, and treated specimens generally exhibit very vibrant hues.
 Gems that have undergone treatment are available at a significantly lower price than untreated natural diamonds.
 Gemological testing routinely includes tests for treatments.
-The certificate will note any treatments.
+The report will note any treatments.

 Some diamonds may be coated to mask an unattractive color.
 Coatings are susceptible to wear, and buyers should be cautious when cleaning, polishing, or resetting a coated gem.